Emerging Markets Income Fund (PEMWX)

 The blended index is equally weighted between one third JPMorgan Emerging Markets Bond Index Global Diversified, one third JPMorgan Corporate Emerging Markets Bond Index Diversified, and one third JPMorgan Government Bond Index - Emerging Markets Global Diversified.

-Consider these risks before investing: International investing involves currency, economic, and political risks.
+Consider these risks before investing: Bond prices may fall or fail to rise over time for several reasons, including general financial market conditions, changing market perceptions of the risk of default, changes in government intervention, and factors related to a specific issuer or industry.
+These factors may also lead to periods of high volatility and reduced liquidity in the bond markets.
+International investing involves currency, economic, and political risks.
 Emerging-market securities carry illiquidity and volatility risks.
 Bond investments are subject to interest-rate risk (the risk of bond prices falling if interest rates rise) and credit risk (the risk of an issuer defaulting on interest or principal payments).
 Interest-rate risk is greater for longer-term bonds, and credit risk is greater for below-investment-grade bonds.
 Unlike bonds, funds that invest in bonds have fees and expenses.
-Bond prices may fall or fail to rise over time for several reasons, including general financial market conditions and factors related to a specific issuer or industry.
 Risks associated with derivatives include increased investment exposure (which may be considered leverage) and, in the case of over-the-counter instruments, the potential inability to terminate or sell derivatives positions and the potential failure of the other party to the instrument to meet its obligations.
 The fund is considered non-diversified and can invest a greater portion of its assets in securities of individual issuers than can a diversified fund.
 As a result, changes in the market value of a single investment could cause greater fluctuations in share price than would occur in a more diversified fund.
 You can lose money by investing in the fund.
 Credit qualities are shown as a percentage of net assets as of the date indicated above.
 A bond rated BBB or higher (A-3 or higher, for short-term debt) is considered investment grade.
 This chart reflects the highest security rating provided by one or more of Standard & Poor's, Moody's and Fitch.
 Short-term cash bonds are included in their closest long-term equivalent rating category.
 To be announced (TBA) mortgage commitments, if any, are included based on their issuer ratings.
 Ratings and portfolio credit quality will vary over time.
 Derivative instruments, including currency forwards, are only included to the extent of any unrealized gain or loss on such instruments and are shown in the not-rated category.
 Cash is also shown in the not-rated category.
 Derivative offset values are included in the not-rated category and may result in negative weights.
 The fund itself has not been rated by an independent rating agency.